 Do I have to file for readmission?

-Brooklyn College students who have not been in attendance for one semester or more have to readmit.
+Brooklyn College students who have not been in attendance for two consecutive terms or more have to readmit.

 If you were accepted to the college as a graduate nonmatriculated/nondegree student and wish to continue taking courses at the college, you must go through Graduate Admissions.